Gardening for Beginners: Tips, Tools, Resources, and More

 2. Vegetable Gardening for Beginners: Learn tips and tricks for successful vegetable gardening.
 This beginner's guide teaches you how to design garden plans, collect seeds, and grow a new vegetable garden with all the nourishment your plants require.

-3. Lomi Electronic Kitchen Composter: Good news!
+3. Lomi Food Recycler: Good news!
 If you're a beginner indoor gardener, you don't have to deal with smelly compost.
-Lomi makes composting easy since it turns your food scraps into nutrient rich plant fertilizer within 24 hours.
+Lomi makes it easy since it turns your food scraps into nutrient rich plant fertilizer within 24 hours.

 4. Moon & Garden App: Planting your garden by the moon's phases is a biodynamic gardening principle used to optimize plant growth.
 The Moon & Garden app teaches you exactly what to plant and when based on the monthly moon growing cycle.